Parable of the Deep Well

 The Samaritan Woman at the Well

-The Samaritan women at the well had a complicated life story.
-First, Samaritan’s were--a mixed race people, who had intermarried with the Assyrians centuries before.
-They were not liked by the Jews because of this cultural mixing, they had their own version of the Bible and their own temple on Mount Gerizim.
+The Samaritan women at the well had a complicated life.
+First, Samaritan’s were "a mixed race people" who had intermarried with the Assyrians centuries before.
+They were not liked by the Jews because of this cultural mixing; they had their own version of the Bible and their own temple on Mount Gerizim.

-Additionally, the Samaritan woman was faced with unacceptance from her own community.
-She came to draw water at the hottest part of the day, instead of the usual morning or evening times, because she was shunned and rejected by the other women of the area for her immorality.
+Additionally, the Samaritan woman was faced with unacceptance from her own community. , This woman was shunned and rejected by the other women of the area for her immorality.
+She came to draw water at the hottest part of the day, so she would not be seen.
 Jesus knew her history but still offered her grace and ministered to her.

-Not feeling accepted is a deep concept and it is very complicated.
+Not feeling accepted is a deep concept and that is very complicated.
 We are marginalized because of our accent, academic skills, financial status, skin color, personality, and countless other attributes.
-Jesus continually provides us stories about his grace, this unconditional love, which he has freely given to us.
+Jesus continually provides us stories about His grace (unconditional love) which he has freely given to all of us.
 He has graciously presented us the living water.
 The water is for us to ingest and then extravagantly extend it to our friends, neighbors, community and the world.
-These waters are not only to be shared but devoured so we too can grow in peace, wisdom and compassion.
-When we consume these waters our heart will have a greater ability to reflect grace to others as well as to ourselves.

 The best part is this well was built long before the Samaritan woman needed the water; the well was already dug ready to meet her needs.
 He does that for us, too!